Suggested Searches

 April 2026: The Sun, Solar Wind, and Earth as a Connected System

-This article explains the PUNCH mission, which is studying the Sun and heliosphere.
-Connected to resources that help teachers explain concepts in simple, engaging ways for students.
+This article explains the PUNCH mission, which studies the relationship between the Sun and the heliosphere.
+Connected to resources that help K-12+ teachers explain concepts in simple, engaging ways for students.

 At the center of the image is a comet that appears as a teardrop-shaped bluish cocoon of dust coming off the comet’s solid, icy nucleus and seen against a black background.
 The comet appears to be heading to the bottom left corner of the image.
 About a dozen short, light blue diagonal streaks are seen scattered across the image, which are from background stars that appeared to move during the exposure because the telescope was tracking the moving comet.